-This is an easy yet fancy Valentine’s Day Cheese Plate for two.
+This is an easy yet fancy Valentine’s Day Charcuterie Board for two.
 A small delicious cheese, fruit and chocolate board perfect as a light appetizer or dessert with your significant other.

 How do you build a Valentine’s Day cheese board for two?
 This is a very simple cheese plate to build!
 With only six easy to find ingredients, the hardest part is tearing up the prosciutto without eating it all.

 Start by placing a wedge of blue cheese on one edge of the cheese platter or board.